US Olympic qualifying roster minus 5 from World Cup team

 The United States’ roster for the upcoming CONCACAF Olympic qualifying tournament will look very similar to the one that won the Women’s World Cup in France, with notable exceptions.

 Alex Morgan, Mallory Pugh, Allie Long, Morgan Brian and Tierna Davidson were on the title team but were left off the 20-player CONCACAF tournament roster announced Friday.

 Morgan is expecting her first child with husband Servando Carrasco.
+Coach Vlatko Andonovski said that Davidson is still recovering from an ankle injury that sidelined her during January camp.

+Pugh, a young forward who has shown promise, was one of the most surprising omissions.
+Andonovski said she has been invited to train with the team even though she didn’t make the roster.

 The roster includes 18 players who were on the World Cup squad.
 Newcomers include midfielder Andi Sullivan and forward Lynn Williams.